graphhopper/graphhopper/docs/core/profiles.md

 of the base profile that was used during the preparation process.
 This is necessary to maintain the optimality of the underlying routing algorithm.

-// todonow: update
-So say your routing request (POST /route-custom) looks like this:
+So say your routing request (POST /route) looks like this:

 ```json
 {